-Ideally, steps should be taken so that one individual, such as an associate dean of student affairs, does not repeatedly have to tell the story of the medical student's death.
-Using a Crisis Response Team, as previously described, helps ease the burden
+Ideally steps should be taken so that one individual, such as a PD, does not have to tell the story of the resident's death repeatedly.
+Using a Crisis Response Team, as previously described, helps ease the burden.

-Residents, faculty and staff, and members of the Crisis Response Team should have debriefing meetings with in-house experts.
-Reaching out to these individuals two to eight weeks after the event is also a useful way to support their well-being and ongoing bereavement.
-Many find speaking with a therapist or counselor tremendously helpful as well
+Faculty and staff deeply affected and members of the Crisis Response Team should have debriefing meetings with in-house experts.
+Reaching out to these individuals two to eight weeks after the event is also a useful way to support their wellbeing and ongoing bereavement.